Next Dates: August 1, 2

 Click to learn more

-We serve 13 counties and help more than 1.3 million residents in North Texas.
-We have a close presence in locations where the overpopulation problem is the most dire: South Ft.
-Worth, South Dallas, and rural communities surrounding the DFW Metroplex.
+We serve 15 counties in and around the DFW Metroplex and across North Texas.
+We have a close presence in locations where the overpopulation problem is the most dire: South Fort Worth, Southern Dallas and rural communities.